 “Instead of celebrating Koroleva’s lifelong commitment to environmental activism, the Russian government has pressured her into exile,” said Damelya Aitkhozhina, Russia researcher at Human Rights Watch.
 “The instances in opposition to Koroleva have to be dropped, and Russia needs to repeal its ‘overseas dealers’ law as soon as and for all.”
-Human Rights Watch and multiple other human rights companies and bodies have time and again condemned the Law on Foreign Agents as a violation of human rights norms and referred to as its repeal.
+Human Rights Watch and multiple other human rights companies and bodies have repeatedly condemned the Law on Foreign Agents as a violation of human rights norms and referred to as its repeal.

 Ekozaschita!/Ecodefence!
 And 48 other Russian nongovernmental enterprises (NGOs) have programs pending before the European Court of Human Rights (software no. 9988/thirteen) arguing that the Law on Foreign Agents violates numerous human rights norms, which include freedom of expression and association, an end recommended with the aid of the Council of Europe’s Commissioner for Human Rights.

 Between 2016 and 2018, each Ekozaschita!
-And Koroleva, in her capacity, had been fined on several events for failure to post the reports underneath the “foreign retailers” regulation and for refusal to publicly discover the institution as a “foreign agent” enterprise.
+And Koroleva, in her capacity, had been fined on several events for failure to post the reports underneath the “foreign retailers” regulation and for refusing to publicly discover the institution as a “foreign agent” enterprise.

 The Justice Ministry has initiated liquidation proceedings against numerous nongovernmental businesses that it forcibly registered as overseas agents, together with such prominent corporations as Golos, an election watchdog, and Agora, a human rights litigation institution.
 More than 30 companies have closed down instead of accepting the fake and stigmatizing label of “overseas agent.”